UX Research & Usability Audit

 The Impact

-When asked to find a “PG-13 drama currently playing,” participants clicked the “Format” dropdown, expecting filters for genre, rating, date, and location.
-Instead, they found only viewing experience options (IMAX, 3D, 4DX).
+Participants clicked the "Format" dropdown expecting genre, rating, and location filters.
+Instead they found only viewing format options (IMAX, 3D, 4DX).

 "What's on? - I just have to go through all this...." —Participant 2